 Jobboard Finder’s opinion

-Design: At the top of the page is a search bar in two parts (keyword and location).
-Underneath, there is a list of job offers and some featured companies (some are not hiring).
-The filters are gender, age, region and job sector or when the advert was posted.
+Design: Each portal (for each country) has a different backdrop to represent the location.
+In the middle of the page is a search bar in two parts (keyword and location).
+Underneath, jobseekers are encouraged to put their CV on the website with a list of job offers in a list below that (newly posted, accessible, remote, first jobs).
+The filters are region, department, sector, date and other.
 In the list of jobs, the job title is emphasized and on the job page, the information included varies (so some offers are very long, some short).
 The possible sections are the salary, the zone, the required experience, the gender and the hours.
 Information about the company (location, sector, openings, logo) is available on the right-hand side, with very little emphasis on the employer (some companies don't even disclose their name).

 The job board objective: Buscojobs wants to make finding the right candidate (and the right profession) easier for the South American countries.

-Recruiter observations: According to the CIU (the Chambre of Industries in Uruguay) website, all the companies that are partners with the CIU are entitled to a 15% discount on their advertisement needs on Buscojobs (but that’s not true).
-For pricing information, you need to e-mail (not call) the website, and to register, you need a fiscal ID number (215520200013 if you aren’t in South America).
+Recruiter observations: For pricing information, you can e-mail (not call) the website, and to register, you need a fiscal ID number (215520200013 if you aren’t in South America).
+There are some prices online as well.
 You can create an account but it takes 24 hours to validate it.
 Since even the United States version of the website is only available in Spanish, the job board targets Spanish-speaking people.
-However, you can write to the website in English.

 Jobseeker observations: To apply to a job, you need to create an account (even if you are redirected to another job board or application page).
 To create an account, you need to be in South America, give your gender and marital status but no CV is needed.
 However, you won’t be able to apply to any jobs if your profile is incomplete.
 On your dashboard, the different sections are in a list (not a grid) including your offers, your tests and your CV.
 Also, you can choose the visibility of your profile (sent to companies).

-The job offers: Practically all the jobs are in the capital and most of them are for sales or secretary positions.
+The job offers: Practically all the jobs are in the capital and most of them are for sales and marketing and IT.
+Right now, there are about 1500 job offers.

-Reactivity: The contact e-mail address on their page does not work but they respond quickly to an inquiry sent through the form on the website.
+Reactivity: There is an email in the terms and conditions and they respond quickly to an inquiry sent through the form on the website.

 Uruguay recruitment market status